fedluc/qupled/README.md

 STLS can be used to compute the static and thermodynamic properties of quantum one component plasmas via theoretical approaches based on the dielectric formalism.
 The theoretical approaches which can be solved with STLS include:

-* The classical STLS approach as discussed by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278)
+* The classical STLS scheme as discussed by [Tanaka and Ichimaru](https://journals.jps.jp/doi/abs/10.1143/JPSJ.55.2278)
-* The classical STLS-HNC approach as discussed by [Tanaka](https://aip.scitation.org/doi/full/10.1063/1.4969071)
+* The classical STLS-HNC scheme as discussed by [Tanaka](https://aip.scitation.org/doi/full/10.1063/1.4969071)
-* The classical STLS-IET approach as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/10.1063/5.0065988)
+* The classical STLS-IET scheme as discussed by [Tolias and collaborators](https://aip.scitation.org/doi/10.1063/5.0065988)
-* The quantum STLS (qSTLS) approach as discussed by [Schweng and Böhm](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037)
+* The quantum STLS (qSTLS) scheme as discussed by [Schweng and Böhm](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.48.2037)
-* The quantum STLS-IET (qSTLS-IET) approach
+* The quantum qSTLS-IET approach

 ## Limitations